TinySR: Pruning Diffusion for Real-World Image Super-Resolution: Methodology

-In the TSD-SR model (our teacher), prompt embeddings, essential for text-to-image generation, contribute minimally to image SR tasks (\Cref{fig:token-pruning}), as it uses the default prompt embedding.
+{\bf Pruning Redundant Conditional Structures.} In the TSD-SR model (our teacher), prompt embeddings, essential for text-to-image generation, contribute minimally to image SR tasks (\cref{fig:token-pruning}), as it uses the default prompt embedding.
 Similarly, the time embedding layers, crucial for multi-step diffusion, are redundant in single-step SR and can be removed to reduce computational cost without affecting output quality.
+The removal of redundant structures effectively reduces model inference latency, as shown in \cref{fig:latency}.